Filippo di Colloredo-Mels

 Filippo di Colloredo-Mels (29 November 1779 in Udine – 9 October 1864 in Recanati) was, from 1845 to 1864, the leader of the Sovereign Military Order of Malta.

-From the Friulian noble family of the counts of Colloredo-Mels, his decision to join the Order was a sudden one – he was inscribed in it on 28 November 1779, when he was less than a year old.
+From the Friulian noble family of the counts of Colloredo-Mels (a collateral branch of the Princely House of Colloredo-Mansfeld), his decision to join the Order was a sudden one – he was inscribed in it on 28 November 1779, when he was less than a year old.
 He made his adult profession to join it on 8 May 1840 and succeeded Carlo Candida as its lieutenant general in 1834, holding the post until his death, when he was succeeded by Alessandro Borgia.